 To appraise a vehicle, please select a model below:

-When the midsize Kia Sorento first appeared, it featured a traditional, trucklike (body-on-frame) design that provided a level of ruggedness not typically found on crossover SUVs.
-Blessed with above-average off-roading and towing abilities, the V6-powered first-generation Sorento won our respect for its practical nature.
-It also boasted impressive value, offering the dimensions of a midsize SUV at a compact-crossover price point.
+When the Kia Sorento first appeared, it featured a traditional, trucklike (body-on-frame) design that provided a level of ruggedness not typically found on crossover SUVs.
+Blessed with above-average off-roading and towing abilities, the first-generation Sorento won our respect.

 If you are looking for newer years, visit our new Kia Sorento page.